 Review of The Buried Life

 In the underground city of Recoletta, society is distinctly stratified and run by seemingly efficient oligarchic Directorates.
-Inspector Liesl Malone begins looking into the unprovoked murder of a high-class citizen, colloquially dubbed whitenails, when more deaths occur, and she gets squeezed out of the case by the Directorate of Preservation.
+Inspector Liesl Malone begins looking into the unprovoked murder of a high-class citizen, colloquially dubbed whitenails.
+When more deaths occur, she gets squeezed out of the case by the Directorate of Preservation.
 Determined to understand what is happening in her city, even if it means going against an organization that prides itself on keeping history’s secrets, Malone and her partner, Rafe, begin a clandestine investigation into what has societies most powerful people afraid and in the crosshairs of a killer.

 Caught up in the murders is laundress Jane Lin, who caters to the tastes of her whitenail clientele.
 As her clients become victims, she is met with suspicion on all sides as she begins her own hunt, hoping to help Malone find the murderer before Jane ends up as another loose end that needs to be cut.